 Using Emotional Intelligence

 Both of these methods of encouraging honesty in children rely on emotional intelligence.
 Last month we looked at the elements of emotional intelligence and ways to increase it.
 Situations involving honesty provide a terrific opportunity to exercise your own emotional intelligence.
 For instance, before responding to “I did it” or “I didn’t do it,” check in with your own emotional state.
 If you’re feeling frustrated or angry, take a moment to redirect that feeling so that it doesn’t land on your kid.
 Try to understand how he or she is feeling about the situation.
-Taking these steps can help you respond in a constructive and compassionate way, thereby encouraging the child to be honest in the future.
+Taking these steps can help you respond in a constructive and compassionate way, thereby encouraging your child to be honest in the future.
 Again, you can also reinforce lessons in honesty anytime by reading stories about it.
 Reading stories increases empathy, which in turn improves emotional intelligence.

 Model Desired Behavior